tsuda16k/sketcher/README.md

 ## Tips for successful sketching

-For some images, good results may be obtained with the default parameters.
-However, in many cases, the default sketch produces an unsatisfactory result.

-Here I show some typical cases where the default sketch fails, and how to fix it.
+For some images, good results may be obtained with the default parameters of the sketch function.
+However, in many cases, the default sketch will produce an unsatisfactory result.
+Here I show some cases where the default sketch fails, and how to fix it.

-#### Case 1
+### Case 1

-In the default sketch, outline is missing and texture is lacking.

-By using style 2 and adding shadow, `sketch(im, style = 2, shadow
-= 0.4)`, the problems are largely solved.
-In addition, zero smoothing, `sketch(im, style = 2, lineweight = 1, smooth = 0, shadow = 0.4)`, also
+Outline is missing and texture is lacking in the default sketch.
+By using style 2 and adding shadow, `sketch(im, style = 2, shadow = 0.4)`, the problems are largely solved.
+In addition, by setting the `smooth` parameter to 0, `sketch(im, style = 2, lineweight = 1, smooth = 0, shadow = 0.4)`, the sketch was successful in representing the fine texture of bird body.
-provided fine
-texture.

 <p>